Information for Authors & Editorial Policies

 Below you will find the "Role of Authors and Contributors" as outlined by ICMJE.
 Should you wish for a more detailed explanation, please click here.
 All authors must meet all four criteria below.

 THMT urges researchers to consider researcher contributions and authorship criteria in multi-region collaborations in effort to promote greater equity and transparency in research collaborations.
-Researchers should follow the recommendations set out in the Global Code of Conduct for Research in Resource-Poor Settings when designing, executing and reporting their research and provide a disclosure statement in their manuscript regarding the global ethics code.
+Researchers should follow the recommendations set out in the Global Code of Conduct for Research in Resource-Poor Settings when designing, executing and reporting research along with a disclosure statement in the manuscript regarding the global ethics code.

 Consortia Authors, a collective of authors, or large multi-author group, can be listed as a consortium or "group name."
 Individual authors can be listed on the main author and consortium lists.
 All authors within a consortium must be listed at the end of the paper.
 As per the ICMJE, "when submitting a manuscript authored by a group, the corresponding author should specify the group name if one exists, and clearly identify the group members who can take credit and responsibility for the work as authors."